rabeckett/Temporal-NetKAT/README.md

 `make pldi`

 Compilation was tested on a MacBook Pro with an 8-core, 2.4 GHz Intel Core i7 processor with 8GB RAM and took just under 2 hours to complete.
-The output compiler performance statistics, Temporal NetKAT policy files, and generated graphs will be in the scripts/output directory.
+The output compiler performance statistics, Temporal NetKAT policy files, and generated graphs will be in the `scripts` directory.